Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Applications to the Chebyshev Bias

 \end{definition}

 Let $L/K$ be a finite Galois extension of global fields.
-Aoki--Koyama~\cite{AokiKoyama2023} have considered various versions of Chebyshev biases existing in the primes of $K$.
-We here delve into some simplest examples.
-Let $S$ be the set of~all primes in $K$ and $S_{\sigma} \subset S$ be the subset of unramified primes whose Frobenius element $\left(\frac{L/K}{\mathfrak{p}} \right)$ is equal to $\sigma \in \mathrm{Gal}(L/K)$.
+The results of Aoki--Koyama~\cite{AokiKoyama2023} yield versions of Chebyshev biases existing in the prime ideals of $K$.
+We here consider some salient examples.
+Let $S$ be the set of all prime ideals in $K$, and let $S_{\sigma} \subset S$ be the subset of unramified primes whose Frobenius element $(\frac{L/K}{\mathfrak{p}})$ is equal to $\sigma \in \mathrm{Gal}(L/K)$.